Glossary of pinball terms: O

 A path for the ball that hugs the outer rim of the game.
-Orbits generally have a slingshot effect; sending the ball into an orbit generally means it returns immediately from another.
+Orbits generally have a slingshot effect; sending the ball into an orbit generally means it returns immediately from another lane.
 Orbits are generally named for the side of the playfield on which the ball enters (e.g. the "left orbit" means the ball enters the orbit on the left side and travels to the right).
+Also referred to as loops.